yasaleem/clv-customer-lifetime-value/README.md

 An Interactive Power BI dashboard can found [here]().

 ### Business Questions
-1 - What is each customer's predicted lifetime value for the next 12 months?/ 2 - Which customers are worth the most investment to retain?/ 3 - How does CLV vary across behavioral segments?/
+1 - What is each customer's predicted lifetime value for the next 12 months?\
+2 - Which customers are worth the most investment to retain?\
+3 - How does CLV vary across behavioral segments?\
 4 - What is the ROI threshold for win-back campaigns per segment?

 ### Data Structure & Initial Checks